A Discriminative Latent-Variable Model for Bilingual Lexicon Induction: Parameter Estimation

 \subsection{Viterbi E-Step}

-The E-step asks us to compute the posterior of latent bipartite matchings $p(\mathbf{m} \mid S, T)$.
-Computation of this distribution, however, is intractable as it would require a \emph{sum} over all bipartite matchings, which is \#P-hard \cite{valiant1979complexity}.
-Tricks from combinatorial optimization make it possible to \emph{maximize} over all bipartite matchings in polynomial time.
-Thus, we fall back on the Viterbi approximation for the E-step \cite{Brown:1993:MSM:972470.972474,samdani-chang-roth:2012:NAACL-HLT}.
-The derivation will follow \newcite{Haghighi2008}.
-In order to compute \Ryan{We really need to clean this up for the camera ready...the construction in \newcite{Haghighi2008} is mathematically sound, whereas what we are doing is not.
-We need to reformulate it as as a pruned partial bipartite matching problem.}
+The E-step asks us to compute the posterior of latent bipartite matchings $\ptheta(\matching \mid S, T)$ given the representations $S$ and $T$.
+Computation of this distribution, however, is intractable as it would require a \emph{sum} over all bipartite matchings, which is \#P-hard \citep{valiant1979complexity}.
+However, tricks from combinatorial optimization make it possible to \emph{maximize} over all bipartite matchings in polynomial time.
+Thus, we fall back on the Viterbi approximation for the E-step \citep{Brown:1993:MSM:972470.972474,samdani-chang-roth:2012:NAACL-HLT}.
+The Viterbi E-step requires us to solve the following combinatorial optimization problem